iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.0.1/report.md

 > Good 👍<br> :date: __2020-10-11 03:57:19__

 > I think this is a good idea maybe it will help figure out areas that need more help to battle this mess.
 Stay safe all!<br> :date: __2020-10-08 20:30:51__

-> I don't think I have the virus, but I think it's allergy.
-I do have the symptoms mentioned but have had them for along time (not14days).
-Question what are the symptoms for animals(cats&dogs) I can not stop them from itching, coughing, feeling slightly bad<br> :date: __2020-09-24 18:16:03__